Thermodynamics in Environmental Chemistry

 Introduction

 Thermodynamics is the study of energy and its transformations.
-It is a fundamental science that has applications in many fields, including environmental chemistry.
-Environmental chemistry is the study of the chemical processes that occur in the environment.
-Thermodynamics can be used to understand these processes and to predict how they will affect the environment.
+It's a fundamental science with applications in many fields, including environmental chemistry, the study of chemical processes in the environment.
+Thermodynamics helps us understand these processes and predict their environmental impact.

 Units of Energy